betielbetu/Tech-Blog/README.md

 ## Deployment

-* The URL of the functional, deployed application.
+* The URL of the functiona deployed application: https://powerful-springs-55895.herokuapp.com/

 * The URL of the GitHub repository: https://github.com/betielbetu/Tech-Blog